infinum/rails-handbook/Workflows/GIT/Clean changes.md

 Make sure that everything is OK by running the specs, then push.

 #### Keep it clean
-After a while the `staging` branch history can become quite different than that of the `main` branch, because of the different branch merges.
+After a while the `staging` branch history can become quite different than that of the `main` branch, because of the different branch integrations.
 You'll sometimes even find yourself pushing a couple of _fixup_ commits to `staging` if you're fixing something and then applying the changes to the `fix/branch`.

 The `staging` branch is reset to the `main` branch after each sprint, or more frequently as we see fit: